JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 80,000,000 × -0.0696 = **-5,568,000**

 ### 20 British Civilians - victims of terror bombing (Blitz)

+Context: Following the failure to secure air superiority for an invasion, Hitler ordered the "terror-bombing" of London and other British cities in September 1940.
+The "Blitz" aimed to break British morale through the destruction of civilian targets, killing thousands and devastating urban centres.

 • ΔOS = -0.20 (Death, injury, loss of homes)
 • VSA = 0.58